mterrel/adapt-web/docs/api/core/core.adapt.actioninfo.md

 ## Adapt.ActionInfo interface

-Describes the overall effect that an Action is performing. type and detail here explain what the Action is doing overall, not how it affects any particular Element.
+Describes the overall effect that an Action is performing.

 <b>Signature:</b>

 ```typescript
 export interface ActionInfo
 ```

+## Remarks

+`type` and `detail` here explain what the Action is doing overall, not how it affects any particular Element.

 ## Properties